xenris/nbavr/readme.md

 * atmega328p

 ## Contributors
-(If you add or fix or improve something in this library feel free to put your name here.)
+(If you add, fix, or improve something in this library feel free to add your name here.)
 * Henry Shepperd

 ## Warranty